kennymkchan/funko-pop-data/README.md

 ## Data Scraping

 I will be open sourcing the data scraper, but there is currently no ETA on when that might happen.
-For now, if you're missing any information, please contact kennymkchan on Github.
+For now, if you're missing any information, please contact @kennymkchan on Github.